Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Method

+Once the diffusion prior is trained, we adapt the prior to guide and improve 3D hand reconstruction, specifically aiming to refine the 3D pose parameters.
+While foundation models for hand reconstruction (\eg, HaMeR~\cite{pavlakos:cvpr24:HaMeR}) effectively align hand meshes with the visible 2D evidence in RGB images, they still struggle to recover accurate 3D poses under severe occlusion, where visual cues are limited.
+SCGen~\cite{Ohkawa:iccv25:SCGen} addresses this by applying a 3D human diffusion prior to refine 3D pose estimates with 2D keypoint constraints.
+Given an initial 3D pose $\tilde{\mathbf{x}}_0$ (the target of refinement) and reliable 2D keypoints $\mathbf{y}_0$ detected by human foundation models like Sapiens~\cite{khirodkar:eccv24:sapiens}, it first sets a diffused pose $\tilde{\mathbf{x}}_n$ at the intermediate step $n$ ($0<n<T$) and iteratively denoises the pose until $t=0$, while minimizing the 2D projection loss between $\hat{\mathbf{x}}_0$ and $\mathbf{y}_0$.

+Inspired by the diffusion-based refinement for human pose~\cite{Ohkawa:iccv25:SCGen}, we introduce an \emph{affordance-guided diffusion refinement} tailored to 3D hand reconstruction (Fig.~\ref{fig:refinement}).
+Our approach newly incorporates contextual cues from textual descriptions and image features, enabling the model to reconstruct hand poses that are physically plausible and semantically consistent with the intended interaction.
+Unlike body poses, hands exhibit high articulation and frequent object contacts, leading to more complex occlusion patterns.
+To address this, we detect the visibility of each joint and apply selective 2D guidance only to visible joints, allowing the diffusion prior to correct uncertain (occluded) joints through contextual conditioning.

+Our refinement framework requires the initial 3D pose $\tilde{\mathbf{x}}_0$, its camera projection (\ie, 2D keypoints) $M(\tilde{\mathbf{x}}_0)$, joint-wise visibility labels $\mathbf{v} \in \{0,1\}^J$ ($J$ is the number of joints), and contextual conditions $\mathbf{c} = \{\mathbf{c}_D,\mathbf{c}_I\}$ from text and image features.
+The visibility labels $\mathbf{v}$ are obtained through the detection scheme below and are used to mask the 2D keypoint loss.
+Since reliable 2D hand keypoints are more difficult to obtain than those in the body domain~\cite{Ohkawa:iccv25:SCGen}, we instead use the projected 2D keypoints of the initial 3D pose, $M(\tilde{\mathbf{x}}_0)$, along with the visibility labels as supervision signals.
+This allows the model to align the pose to confident 2D evidence and denoise uncertain occluded joints based on the contextual diffusion prior.
+We further apply the 2D keypoint fitting to the denoised pose $\hat{\mathbf{x}}_0$ as post-processing.
+This ensures that the resulting pose after the diffusion-based refinement is well-aligned to the visible 2D keypoints.

-We employ two criteria to determine the occlusion of hand joints.
-(1) \textbf{Self-occlusion judged by ray-surface intersection:} We determine self-occluded joints by casting a ray toward the camera and computing its intersection over the hand surface.
-(2) \textbf{Object-occlusion judged by mask overlap:} We find object-occluded joints by comparing the projected 2D joints from the initial pose predictions and the hand mask obtained from SAM2~\cite{ravi:24:sam2}.
-If the point is outside the mask, the joint is regarded as occluded by the object.
+\customparagraph{Occlusion detection} Estimating joint visibility is useful for downstream HOI tasks, yet challenging.
+We employ two criteria to determine the occlusion of hand joints regarding \emph{self-occlusion} and \emph{object occlusion}, resulting in the binary visibility labels $\mathbf{v}$.
+For self-occlusion, we determine occluded joints by ray casting given the hand mesh derived from $\tilde{\mathbf{x}}_0$.
+A ray is cast from each hand joint toward the camera, and its intersections with the hand surface are computed as~\cite{smith:tog:constraining}.
+If the number of intersections is greater than or equal to two, the joint is occluded by the part of hand mesh, regarded as self-occlusion.
+For instance, a ray from the pinky fingertip of \cref{fig:refinement} penetrates into the index finger's mesh, judged as the self-occluded joint.
+For object occlusion, we identify object-occluded joints by comparing the projected 2D joints from the initial pose predictions, $M(\tilde{\mathbf{x}}_0)$, and the hand mask obtained from SAM2~\cite{ravi:24:sam2}.
+If the 2D joint position is outside the mask, the joint is regarded as object occlusion.